 The configuration dialogue for the new element will open:

-This dialogue contains two sections:
+This dialogue contains three sections:

 - General Settings: This field is the same for all element types.